 Are you looking for ways to reduce waste?
 And single use plastic?
 Then read on.
 I hope my experience of making changes might help.
 If you find the information useful please let me know and feel free to share – you can find sharing links at the end of the post.

-Recently someone to the Journey to Zero Waste UK Facebook group asked about ways to avoid plastic.
+Recently someone in the Journey to Zero Waste UK Facebook group asked about ways to avoid plastic.
 I’ve been trying to reduce waste and our use of single use plastics for a while now and when I started reeling off a list of changes I was amazed at how long the list got!
 Some of these are things we have always done, or done for a long time, but many are more recent changes, made since I’ve been part of the online zero waste community.
 So I thought it might be useful to share our list.
 There are of course many other changes you can make, and not all of these may be applicable, but these are some of the things that work for us.

 1) Ditch the Disposables: